Phillip-Healy/the-build-lab/README.md

 - Had MAJOR issues with deployement, had to open ports and expose passwords and keys that I'd never do in production.
 This was to eliminate things one at a time.
 I have rolled every key and password and made everything secure again.

+- Images that were loading in DEBUG/Dev on premium are no longer working (They're being pulled from the database, presented through django).
+I have tried a few fixes and don't have time to explore further.

 ## Deployment